acuoci/ATP/practicals/openfoam-docker/openfoam-docker-windows/README.md

 Don't worry if the warning `QStandardPaths: XDG_RUNTIME_DIR not set, defaulting to '/tmp/runtime-ignore'`  is displayed.

 If a new window with a graphical application opens up, then you made it!
 You can close the paraview window and quit docker with the command `exit`.

+## Re-Installation Procedure
+If after any update or problem you need OpenFOAM to be re-installed just repeat the instructions at Point 5.

+## Common Problems
+The following problems can be frequently encountered:
+* **Docker daemon not running** - if you encounter the error `docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?.` means that you did not open Docker.
+* **Could not connect to any X display.** - if you encounter the error: `Could not connect to any X display.` means that you did not open XLaunch.